SETI/rms-pdstemplate/README.md

 before the iterable expression.
 For example, this will produce the same results as the example above:

-    $FOR(name,k=targets)
+    $FOR(name, k=targets)
         <target_name>$name (naif_ids[k])$</target_name>
     $END_FOR

 You can also use `$IF`, `$ELSE_IF`, `$ELSE`, and `$END_IF` headers to select among alternative blocks of text in the template:

-- `$IF(expression)` - Evaluate the expression and include the next lines of the template if the expression is logically True (e.g., boolean True, a nonzero number, a non-empty list or string, etc.).
+- `$IF(expression)` - Evaluate `expression` and include the next lines of the template if it is logically True (e.g., boolean True, a nonzero number, a non-empty list or string, etc.).
-- `$ELSE_IF(expression)` - Include the next lines of the template if this expression is logically True and every previous expression was not.
+- `$ELSE_IF(expression)` - Include the next lines of the template if `expression` is logically True and every previous expression was not.
 - `$ELSE` - Include the next lines of the template only if all prior expressions were logically False.
 - `$END_IF` - This marks the end of the set of if/else alternatives.

 As with other substitutions, you can define a new variable of a specified name by